 What do you like most about your job?
 My work with my clients is very rewarding.
 I love encouraging and supporting change.
 I have helped people improve the quality of their lives, whether by losing weight, improving their A1c and lipid profiles, diminishing GI issues, or simply by feeling more energized and engaged.
 I work with clients from all over the United States and enjoy learning about their lives, goals, and challenges.
 I am honored to be a part of so many wonderful peoples’ journeys to wellness.
 I love watching people become empowered through their choices and their voices.
 We all play a role in making our world a little healthier and happier.
 That’s where I like to hang out- at that intersection where we are all able to be healthy and happy.

 How do you typically work with clients?
-What I find works best is scheduling two, 50-minute appointments for your first and second sessions.
+What I find works best is scheduling two hour-long appointments for your first and second sessions.
 At your first appointment, we will take an inventory of your current eating patterns and discuss your goals.
 In between your first and second sessions, I will analyze your diet to identify where you can make the most profound changes.
 At your second appointment, we will discuss the analysis and talk through your customized diet plan.
-Many clients continue with twenty-five minute sessions, at their own pace, to work through questions, overcome challenges and maintain accountability.
+Many clients continue with half-hour sessions, at their own pace, to work through questions, overcome challenges and maintain accountability.

 I have a “virtual office”, so meetings will happen over the phone and through email.
 It helps to keep appointment costs lower and saves lots of unnecessary travel time.

 Any thing else you would like to add?
-In addition to my workshops here, I am a professor and teach five university-level courses.
+In addition to coaching, I am a professor and teach five university-level courses.
 One of them is Introduction to Food Science- From Farm to Fork.
 You can’t really understand nutrition, until you understand the food industry and our food landscape.
 It’s like putting two and two together.
 Supply and demand are important forces in making healthy foods available for everyone.
-I like helping my clients to use their food dollars wisely, as well as to use them to make a statement about what is important to them: buying affordable food that is local, organic, non-GMO, free of added sugars and other unnecessary ingredients.
+I encourage my clients to use their food dollars wisely: to make statements about what is important to them, such as buying affordable food that is local, organic, free of added sugars and other unnecessary ingredients.

-Please call me at 310-489-5031 or send me an email if you have any questions or would like to schedule a presentation or a media interview.
-I am here to help!
+Call me at 310.489.5031 or send me an email if you would like to schedule a presentation or a media interview.